Kolkata, India

 College Street & Jadavpur

 Kolkata's intellectual engine.
 The Indian Coffee House on College Street has functioned as an informal queer adda for decades — it's loud, chaotic, runs on instant coffee, and absolutely wonderful.
 Go with a book, order the mutton cutlets, and see who sits down next to you.
-Jadavpur University's campus and surrounding neighborhood carry a strong activist tradition that makes them among the most openly queer-friendly localities in the city.
+Jadavpur University's campus and surrounding neighborhood carry a strong activist tradition that makes them among the most openly welcoming localities in the city.
 The younger crowds here are broadly accepting; the intellectual culture provides real cover.

 Salt Lake / Bidhannagar & New Town